stackdio/stackdio/docs/quickstart.md

 # OS-specifc preparation

+> :warning:       **WARNING**       :warning:
+>
+> You must follow the steps in one of the following prep guides for the OS you're installing stackd.io in.

 Follow one of the individual guides below to prepare your particular environment for stackd.io.
 Once you finish, come back here and continue on.

 * [Preparing CentOS for stackd.io installation](centos_prep.md)